Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Bootstrap assumptions and basic convergence rate of distribution function

 \section{Bootstrap assumptions and basic convergence rate of distribution function}

-We initiate the bootstrap argument by establishing our primary assumptions.
-In this section, by leveraging the technical lemmas derived in the preceding sections, we obtain improved decay and regularity estimates for the distribution function $f$.
+In this section, we initiate the bootstrap argument by establishing our primary assumptions by leveraging the technical lemmas derived in the preceding sections, and we obtain improved decay and regularity estimates for the distribution function $f$.